 In this article we focus specifically on recruitment companies and why they, in particular, are relying more and more on outsourcing their payroll to external payroll specialists, such as J L Payroll.

 The greater the turnover of staff and the larger the range of types of contract, the more complex payroll becomes, and this is especially true of the recruitment industry.
-The recruitment industry in the UK places c.1 million agency workers into work every day, and c.1.1 million permanent workers into new positions every year ? figures that are growing year on year which have important implications for recruitment agencies.
+The recruitment industry in the UK places c.1 million agency workers into work every day, and c.1.1 million permanent workers into new positions every year.
+These are figures that are growing year on year which have important implications for recruitment agencies.

 Recruitment companies in the UK employ c.115,000 people.
 And this figure is growing as the number of recruitment agencies is growing by c,10% per annum.
 Many of these agencies are small businesses who need the help of an outsourced payroll specialist.